-Jill Biden to Newsmax: Cancer Took Our Beau, My Faith, But Restored Our 'Purpose'
+Jill Biden to Newsmax: Cancer Took Our Beau, My Faith, but Restored Our 'Purpose'

 "All these different things.
 They're all going to be new words to you.
 And you need somebody to help walk you through that, because it's so devastating."

-And, she admitted on Newsmax, it tested her faith to the point of what she once thought might be no return.
+And, she admitted to Newsmax, it tested her faith to the point of what she once thought might be no return.

 "And when he died, it took me a long time to ...
 I was angry.
 It really shocked me, because I had prayed so hard for him to live."